thingaha/thingaha-web/Readme.md

 **thingaha-web** is a web application to make life easier for thingaha donation group monthly donation data tracking and workflows.

+For project background and current goals for v1.0, please read the [Wiki Home Page](https://github.com/thingaha/thingaha-web/wiki).

 ### Backend

 ### Pre-requisite